 $150 changes a life

 —provides children’s caretaker salary for one month

-—provides supplemental food and care for one child for the year
+—provides all expenses for one child for the year